anappellegrino/anappellegrino.github.io/index.md

 What happens when a police officer is killed?
 In this project, I analyze how police officers deaths in Rio de Janeiro impact police lethal violence in the following days.
 I find that police become more deadly, albeit not more active.
 Such effect is shaped by police officer schedules and local rememberance practices.

-#### International Wars, National Foes / Guerras internacionais, inimigos nacionais

-_with Laia Balcells (Georgetown University) and Matthew Simonson (Hebrew University in Jerusalem)_

-How does international conflict impact perceptions and attitudes in third party countries?
-In this series of papers, we use surveys to understand the impact of conflict among the population in countries beyonds those directly involved in the same conflict.
-More specifically, we also investigate how Israeli military action impacts antisemitic attitudes abroad.

-_with Laia Balcells (Georgetown University) and Benjamin Burnley (Georgetwon University)_

-How does international conflict impact political discourse in third party countries?
-We use social media posts in X(former twitter) by heads of government and a natural experiment design to investigate how the outbreak of war affects the level of nationalism leaders use in the public discourse.
-We analyze how this is shaped by the countries' alignement in the conflict, their economic relations to warring parties, geographic proximity to war and their recent history of conflict.

 ## Teaching/Ensino

 #### Georgetown University, Teaching Assistant / Assistente de Aula